 Sunday evening was a much more relaxed affair with Ken and Dave joined by Nigel Gray in an 'un-plugged' sing-along session in St Mawes Sailing Club.
 A great wee night with plenty merriment, and the odd Cornish beer or two

-"Our grateful thanks go to Alex and Marie McColl for setting up our tour replica watches uk and also for putting us up, and for putting up with us demolishing their food supplies (not to mention the drink) and disrupting the peace and tranquillity of their wonderful home.
-A special thanks also to Nigel and Deanna Gray for their kind hospitality and for the loan of all the PA equipment."
+"Our grateful thanks go to Alex and Marie McColl for setting up our tour and also for putting us up, and for putting up with us demolishing their food supplies (not to mention the drink) and disrupting the peace and tranquillity of their wonderful home.
+A special thanks also to Nigel and Diana Gray for their kind hospitality and for the loan of all the PA equipment."

 The return home on Monday was the reverse of the outward travel and was indeed a pleasant way to go.

 The Wherries - and audience - in full flight

 Pass the loo-roll - it's that Lebanese curry again!!!

 Madness and mayhem on the tables

 Index or Next Page